HEskandari/NServiceBus.Mailer/README.md

         };
     bus.SendMail(mail);

 ## Error handling

 Retrying email is difficult due to the fact that when sending an email to multiple addresses a subset of those addresses may return an error.
-In this case resending to all addresses would result in some addresses receiving the email multiple times.
+In this case re-sending to all addresses would result in some addresses receiving the email multiple times.

 ### When all addresses fail